I’ve been following /participating in various recent BPM.com discussions relating to no-code/low-code.

 Don’t look for a direct link between operational initiatives management and corporate competitive advantage building, sustaining and improvement – there is none.

-Stay tuned for Part III – Case Management essentials
+How Low Can You Go? – Part III – Case Management essentials